World Cup 2026 pages

 - Switzerland have won three in a row since their opener, but 20-year-old breakout Johan Manzambi misses out injured (knee); Fabian Rieder takes the No. 10 behind Breel Embolo, and Ardon Jashari comes into midfield for Rubén Vargas.

-- The winner meets Argentina or Egypt in the quarter-final in Kansas City.
+- Switzerland go through to meet Argentina in the quarter-final in Kansas City.

 The coaches